man speaking to criminal defense attorney

 Getting convicted of any of these offenses could keep you from reaching your potential in life because of the social, economic, and other consequences, in addition to the fines, jail time, and having to register as a sexual offender.

 A Washington criminal defense attorney could help you go after the best possible outcome in your situation.
-Reach out to our office today for a free consultation.
+Reach out to our office today for a consultation.

 stack of cash under magnifying glass